Sokkeldirektoratet

 1. have upstream and downstream flow conditioning sections adapted to the meter,

-2. include a flow conditioner if necessary to prevent or reduce flow disturbances at the meter.
+2. include flow conditioner if necessary to prevent or reduce flow disturbances at the meter.
 This does not apply to meter tubes with a flare gas meter or multiphase meter,

 3. have an internal surface that prevents or minimises pollutant build-up, and